Bunter02/Reinforcement-Learning-for-Grid-World-Problems/README.md

 # Reinforcement-Learning-for-Grid-World-Problems
 Overview

+The 2 versions are a normal python file(easier to run) and a juypter notebook fill (easier to see whats happening in each section)

 This code implements a Q-learning reinforcement learning agent that learns to navigate through a 5x5 grid world environment.
 The environment includes obstacles, a special "jump" state that teleports the agent to another location with a reward, and a terminal state that the agent aims to reach.
 Features